-The Dining Rooms are Stefano Ghittoni and Cesare Malfatti.
+The Dining Rooms is a milanese electronic duo, founded by Stefano Ghittoni and Cesare Malfatti in 1998.

 One year after, spring 2007 will see the release of their fifth album “Ink”.
 Sounding almost as a concept album, it can be considered as the trait-d’union between the production style of “Experiments In Ambient Soul”, live instrumentation and vocals delivering a round groove, with the cinematic, ethereal atmospheres characterizing the sound of "Numero Deux" and "Tre".
 This work features new remarkable collaborations by international artists such as Dodo N'kishi (Mouse on Mars) from Africa via Germany; Georgeanne Kalweit, from U.S.A. via Milan, and Tomaz Di Cunto, from Brazil.